 Structure of the Sagrada Familia

-The structure of the Sagrada Familia is one of the most important parts of it.
-For those who know about the history of the basilica, they might know that it is part of Antoni Gaudí’s work.
-Even though he couldn’t finish the Sagrada Familia, he left plans for the rest of it.
+The structure of the Sagrada Familia is one of its most important features.
+Those who are familiar with the history of the basilica will recall that it’s part of Antoni Gaudí’s work.
+Even though he couldn’t finish the Sagrada Familia, he left plans for the rest of its construction.

-Thanks to other elements, like towers, and other support elements, the Sagrada Familia also has a strong wind resistance and great stability.
-Also, something interesting is that Gaudí preferred inclined columns over vertical ones.
-And this can be seen in the structure as it reassembles the branches of a tree, making it look like a forest due to all the columns.
+Given the careful planning for additional elements, including towers and strategically-placed support structures, the Sagrada Familia also features strong wind resistance and great stability.
+It’s also worth noting that Gaudí preferred inclined columns over vertical ones.
+This can be seen in the overall structure as it reassembles the branches of a tree, given the appearance of a forest with its many columns.

-There is also other symbolism in the rest of the structure.
-For example, in the Nativity Facade, Gaudí used the same techniques, giving it a naturalist character and expression alongside the already mentioned Latin Cross structure.
+There is also so much more symbolism throughout the building’s architecture.
+For example, in the Nativity Facade, Gaudí used the same design techniques, giving it a naturalist character and expression found in the aforementioned Latin Cross structure.

 Sagrada Familia Towers and Facades

-When talking about the Sagrada Familia there’s something tourists can’t miss.
-The towers are important when it comes to explaining the religion in Gaudí architecture.
+When discussing the Sagrada Familia, there’s something else that tourists can’t miss.
+The towers play an important role when considering the religious influence in Gaudí’s architecture.

-Something that people who tour in Barcelona might see, is that the towers are not finished yet.
-Towers are one of the most important parts of the basilica, and there will be 18 of them.
-Something important to say before tourists go to the Sagrada Familia is that the towers are split into different groups, each one with a different meaning.
+While touring in Barcelona, you might notice that the towers are not finished yet.
+They are among the most important features of the basilica, and there will ultimately be 18 of them.
+Before tourists go to the Sagrada Familia, it’s worth mentioning that its towers are split into different groups, each one with a different meaning.

-The first thing we’ll talk about is the towers that will refer to the Apostles.
-There will be 12 towers that are meant to be dedicated to these important characters of the Bible.
-Each one of the towers will have a different name and all of them will be in Latin.
+The first group references the Apostles.
+There will be a total of 12 towers to represent the 12 Apostles of the Bible.
+Each one will have a different name and all of them will be in Latin.

-The following four towers are dedicated to the Evangelists, meaning that there are 16 out of 18 towers with different meanings.
-There are two remaining, one of them is dedicated to the Virgen Maria, the mother of Jesus.
-And the last one is the most important one dedicated to Jesus Christ.
-The tower will have a height of 172.5m, (In case you want more information, ask your guide why this particular height is chosen)
+The next four towers are dedicated to the Evangelists.
+So, there are 16 out of 18 towers with different meanings.
+Of the two remainings, one is dedicated to the Virgen Maria, the mother of Jesus.
+The other (and last) is the most important one, dedicated to Jesus Christ.
+This tower will have a height of 172.5m (be sure to ask your guide why this particular height was chosen).

 These three facades will feature a monumental narthex, each one different from the other.
-Also, you will be able to see that these facades will be completed by four domes with a height of 40 meters and located in the corners of the Sagrada Familia.
+Each one will feature four domes with a height of 40 meters and will be located in the corners of the Sagrada Familia.

-You will be able to see that, on the north side, two sacristies will take place, and on both sides of the basilica, will be two different chapels, both of them with unique characteristics.
+On the north side, two sacristies will take place.
+There will also be two different chapels on both ends of the basilica, both of which feature their own unique characteristics.

 Are you ready to visit the Sagrada Familia?

-The Sagrada Familia is a place that is worth visiting.
-People who tour Barcelona can’t miss the chance to visit this amazing place as it represents one of the most important sites in the city.
-So now, you know, if you are looking for activities in Barcelona, here you’ll find a lot to do!
+The Sagrada Familia is so worth visiting!
+People who tour Barcelona can’t miss the chance to experience this incredible site, one of the most important in the city.
+So now that you know, if you are looking for activities in Barcelona, you’ll find so much to do right here!

-I’ve been leaving a few links so you can learn much about this Barcelona city wonder.
-Thanks so much for your time, I’ll leave the map here so you won´t get lost while trying to visit Sagrada Familia.
+I’ve included a few links to help you learn much more about this Barcelona city wonder.
+Thanks so much for your time!
+I’ll leave the map here so you won´t get lost while trying to visit Sagrada Familia.